-In support of Belmont’s Climate Action Plan Roadmap, the Energy Committee is preparing a Green Building Standards by-law to be presented to Town Meeting for consideration.
+In support of Belmont’s Climate Action Plan Roadmap, the Energy Committee prepared a Green Building Standards by-law to be presented to Town Meeting for consideration.

-The proposed by-law is designed to contribute to the overall reduction of greenhouse gas production and emissions.
-Its goal is to improve the environmental and economic health of the Town by incorporating green building practices into the design, construction, operation and maintenance of buildings and site development.
+The proposed by-law was designed to contribute to the overall reduction of greenhouse gas production and emissions.
+Its goal was to improve the environmental and economic health of the Town by incorporating green building practices into the design, construction, operation and maintenance of buildings and site development.